thomasjoshd/Observatory-Clock/README.md

 $ bash Observatory-Clock.sh

-On Windows I've included a .bat file, but you may need to modify the anaconda installation path, and the path to where you want to store Observatory-Clock.py
+On Windows I've included a .bat file, but you may need to modify the anaconda installation path, and the path to where you want to store Observatory-Clock.py.
+Once you do that, you can double click the file to launch the clock.

 # Detailed Description of reading the clock
 The 24 hour display has black numbers on the outside for local time.
 There is a screenshot of the Main Window included with the files, along with a screenshot of the settings window.